ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 The Workbasket interface can be found in ().
 A Workbasket is a list of Tasks.
 Each user has access to a set of Workbaskets.
 For example, each team member has access to the Workbasket of the team.
 Workbasket can be identified either by an id or by the (key, domain) pair.
 There can be mutliple workbaskets with the same key but different domains.

 There different forms of access to a Workbasket.
-You can read more about permissions [here](./security-permissions.md).
+You can read more about permissions [here](./security-permissions#access-to-workbaskets.md).

 The Workbasket for a specific Task can be chosen differently.
 For example, there is the Task Routing feature.
 Task Routing allows to implement custom logic for determining the Workbasket for a Task.

+### WorkbasketAccessItem

+A WorkbasketAccessItem specifies permissions for a given Workbasket and a specific user or group.
+You can read more about different permissions [here](./security-permissions.md#access-to-workbaskets).
+There is also an [example table](./security-permissions.md#example-workbasketaccesitem-table) containing WorkbasketAccessItems